Waymans/Brackets-Project-Helper/README.md

 - paste your folder (with the template file) into the `templates` folder,
 - reload with extensions (`Debug > Reload with Extensions`) to see changes.

+## Disclaimer
+As this was my first Brackets extension and initially was for personal use it has not been extremely tested.
+It may not work on all versions/systems or with certain extensions.

 ---

 ## Notes
-> Removing or changing templates will be understood by knowing the previous section
+> Removing or changing templates will be understood by knowing the `Add a template` section
 > Feel free to clone this repo to change/add templates for your own use or in anyway you see fit.